Many companies are interested in adding an online component to their current safety/EHS training.

 Show Me Some Examples of How I Can Use an LMS to Administer Safety Training

-Let’s look at some examples of an LMS to make this even easier to understand.
+Let’s look at some examples of an LMS to make it even easier to understand how you’d use one for safety training.

 How Employees View and Complete Assigned Training Online in an LMS